Mustard2/MustardSimplify/README.md

 # Mustard Simplify

-A scene simplifier for Blender to increase viewport performance
+A scene simplifier for Blender to increase viewport performance.

+The add-on essentially disables some scene/object features that affect Viewport performance with one click.

 ## How to install